jingleyang/RDMA_Paxos/README.md

 To verify if the system is ready for the RDMA development you should be able to see a few RDMA capable devices using command `ibv_devices`.

 8. Debugging
-For debugging there is a compile time macro debug in rdma_common.h.
+For debugging there is a compile time macro `debug` in rdma_common.h.
 Enable it by defining `ACN_RDMA_DEBUG`.
 To see what is happening at the device level, you can compile siw module with `DPRINT_MASK` defined to `DBG_ALL` in siw_debug.h file.
-The output of the device can be seen with `dmesg` command while running the experiment.
+The output of the device can be seen with `dmesg` command.
 These messages can show you common mistakes such as base and bound violations, permission errors, invalid stags etc.

 **Build php**